Gowers norms for automatic sequences: Introduction

 \begin{example} Let $a \colon \NN_0 \to \RR$ be the $2$-automatic sequence computed by the following automaton.

 It turns out that the structured part can again be expressed using $b$, i.e., $a_{\mathrm{str}} = 3b -1$, but it is very difficult to find a simple closed form for the uniform part.
-Indeed, even writing it as an automatic sequence requires an automaton with $6$ states compared to the $5$ states needed for $a$. \end{example}
+Indeed, even writing it as an automatic sequence requires an automaton with $6$ states rather than the $5$ states needed for $a$. \end{example}

 We discuss three possible applications of Theorems~\ref{thm:main_simple} and~\ref{thm:main_nobasis} as well as of the related estimates of Gowers norms of automatic sequences.
 Firstly, they can be used to study subsequences of automatic sequences along various sparse sequences.
-Secondly, they allow us to count solutions to linear equations with variables taking values in automatic sets, that is, subsets of $\NN_0$ whose characteristic sequences are automatic.
+Secondly, they allow us to count solutions to linear equations with variables taking values in automatic sets, that is, subsets of $\NN_0$ whose characteristic functions are automatic sequences.
 Lastly, they give a wide class of explicit examples of sequences with small Gowers norms of all orders.
 We will address these points independently.

 We start by discussing the treatment of automatic sequences along primes by the third author to highlight the usefulness of a structural result as in Theorem~\ref{thm:main_simple}.
 In~\cite{Mullner-2017} a similar decomposition was used (with the uniform component satisfying a weaker property (called the Fourier-Property in \cite{Adamczewski2020}), which is almost the same as being Gowers uniform of order $1$) together with the so called carry Property (see already~\cite{MauduitRivat-2015} and a more general form in~\cite{Muellner2018}).
 This essentially allows one to reduce the problem to the case of structured and uniform sequences.
 The structured component is very simple to deal with, as it suffices to study primes in arithmetic progressions.
 The study of the uniform component followed the method of Mauduit and Rivat developed to treat the Rudin--Shapiro sequence along primes \cite{MauduitRivat-2015}.
 A similar approach was used by Adamczewski, Drmota and the third author to study the occurrences of digits in automatic sequences along squares~\cite{Adamczewski2020}.
 It seems likely that a higher-order uniformity as in Theorem~\ref{thm:main_simple} might allow one to study the occurrences of blocks in automatic sequences along squares (see for example \cite{DrmotaMauduitRivat-TM-squares, Muellner2018} for related results).